ReproNim/module-dataprocessing/_episodes/01-overview.md

 <img src="{{site.root}}/fig/EDC-annot.png" width="100%">

-Reproducing the analysis requires knowing descriptions of:
+Reproducing an analysis workflow **requires** knowing the details of:

-- data was used in the analysis
+- Datasets used as input of the analysis, including
-- steps to collect or find such data
+    - steps followed to collect or find such data,
+    - status of data (e.g., raw/pre-processed).
-- analysis steps that were needed (processing and statistics)
+- Analysis steps performed
+    - processing
+    - statistics
-- how to redo the analysis steps
+- Steps necessary to re-do/re-run the analysis
-- what computing environment was used
+- Software environment used, including
+    - OS,
+    - enviroment (e.g., Python version, compiler version),
+    - specific program (version),
+    - dependencies.
-- how to recreate the same or similar environment
+- Steps necessary to recreate the same or similar environment
-- how did the researcher validate the output
+- Validation procedure (e.g., ow did the researcher validate the output?)

-These steps are needed for the researcher to preserve information for future use, to document the methods for dissemination, and to repeat the experiment.
+These steps are essential for the preservation of information for future use, for the correct documentation of methods for widespread dissemination, and for the repeatability/reproducibility of the experiment by third parties.

 ### Prerequisites

-For this module, we expect the reader to be familiar with unix computing concepts and have a general idea of brain image analysis.
-It is highly recommended that you go through the overview lectures of the reproducible basics and FAIR data principles modules.
+For this module, we expect the reader to be familiar with `unix` environments and have a general idea of brain image analysis.
+We recommend  that you go through the overview lectures of the reproducible basics and FAIR data principles modules.

 ### What will you learn

-You will learn how to perform reproducible analysis, how to preserve the information, and how to share data and code with others.
+You will learn how to set up and conduct reproducible analysis workflows, how to preserve the information, and how to share data and code with others.

 ### How long will it take